zhanghai/TextSelectionWebSearch/README.md

-# TextSelectionWebSearch
+# Select Text & Search

 ![](app/src/main/launcher_icon-web.png)

-This small app can add an "web search" action to the text selection toolbar on Android.
+This small app can add a "web search" action to the text selection toolbar on Android.

 Text selection toolbar requires Android Marshmallow or above, so this app requires it as well.